Wolfinbarger/game-recommender/README.md

 * [Figma](https://www.figma.com/) - Prototyping

 ## How to run this project locally
-This project is seperated into 3 distinct area, each with their own README and instructions.
+This project is seperated into 3 distinct areas, each with their own README and instructions.
 * APP (Next.js) => src/api/README.md
 * API (Django) => src/app/README.md
 * Data => data/README.md